The 10 Whitest Cities In Arizona For 2025

 We measured the locations with the highest percentage of white people in Arizona.
 According to the most recent data, this list provides accurate information on the whitest places in Arizona.

-The most White cities in Arizona are Fountain Hills, Wickenburg, Prescott, Payson, Lake Havasu City, Paradise Valley, Chino Valley, Snowflake, Scottsdale, and Cottonwood.
+The most White cities in Arizona are Fountain Hills, Wickenburg, Prescott, Payson, Snowflake, Chino Valley, Lake Havasu City, Paradise Valley, Scottsdale, and Show Low.

 If you’re curious enough, here are the least White places in Arizona: